 How to Maximize Your Per Diem Without Sacrificing Quality of Life

-Per diem exists to cover your expenses during temporary duty, but smart travelers know how to stretch those dollars while still living comfortably.
+As someone who has stretched per diem dollars across countless TDY assignments, I can tell you that per diem exists to cover your expenses during temporary duty, but smart travelers know how to stretch those dollars while still living comfortably.
+I learned everything through trial and error.
 The key lies in strategic choices rather than extreme frugality that makes you miserable.

 Lodging Strategies That Work